-It’s important to note that English is not a “pro-drop” language, unlike the Spanish language, for example, where it’s custom to drop the pronoun, as well as grammatically correct to do so.
-Admittedly, in English, it isn’t technically correct to omit the pronouns, but nonetheless, it is quite commonly done and no one will hold it against you (if they even notice).
+It’s important to note that English is not a “pro-drop” language, unlike the Spanish language, for example, where it’s customary to drop the pronoun, as well as grammatically correct to do so.
+Admittedly, in English, it isn’t technically correct to omit the pronouns, but nonetheless, it is quite commonly done, and no one will hold it against you (if they even notice).

 Here are some examples of pronouns being dropped in a sentence:

 A phrasal verb is a combination of words that, when used together, take on the function of a verb.
 In simpler terms, it’s essentially a verb made up of two or three words.
 ‘To look forward to’ is one such example.
 Some other examples are: